IhonaMaria/clinical-trials-pipeline/README.md

 3. You will need to register and establish the connection with the gold layer.

 Note that you won't be able to reproduce the visualization since it will be linked to my metabase account.

+Here you can find a [tutorial](https://medium.com/@ihona.correadecabo/easy-steps-to-run-metabase-on-docker-f3085e29d4fb) to help you run Metabase on Docker and build your own visualizations.

 # FINAL NOTES
 Time spent: Around 10 hours